 Africanized Honey Bees

-Africanized honey bees (killer bees) have a variety of colors from yellow to black.
-They are identical to common honeybees in size and coloration.
+- Identical to western Honey bees in size and coloration.
 In fact, the only way to distinguish between the two is through DNA testing or microscopic laboratory analysis.